MDAM Board Members

 Walter Wai Tak Chan

 Walter was born in Hong Kong and has lived in Canada since the age of seven.
-He is currently a PhD Candidate in Social Work at University of Manitoba.
-His dissertation is about leadership practices in the psychiatric consumer and survivor movement in Canada.
+He holds a PhD in Social Work from the University of Manitoba.
+His PhD dissertation was about leadership practices in the psychiatric consumer and survivor movement in Canada.
 Walter is a childhood abuse survivor and a current user of psychiatric services, and he learned peer support approaches within the disability movement.
 Walter would like to practice peer support in mental health and other spheres of life as well.
 Walter has served on a number of boards and task groups, most recently S.Scope and the Mood Disorders Association of Manitoba.
 He is a member of the National Network for Mental Health, the Alberta Network for Mental Health, and the West Coast Mental Health Network.
 Walter is learning Anishinaabemowin - Ojibwa and hopes one day to become conversationally fluent with guidance from Anishinaabe elders and teachers.

 Jim McCarthy, Secretary